csswizardry/csswizardry.github.com/_posts/2013-01-23-your-logo-is-still-an-image-and-so-is-mine.md

 You should notice that my `src` attribute doesn’t point to `logo.png` or similar, but to `dot.gif`.
 This is, as you might expect, a 1×1px transparent gif.

-**Update: I know actually point at a Base64 encoded 1×1px transparent gif.**
+**Update: I now actually point at a Base64 encoded 1×1px transparent gif.**

 ## Eww, what?!